christianprescott/assembly/README.md

 Names of geometry objects that will be added to the physics world as rigid bodies.
 These objects are not rendered.

-Rigid body shapes are determined from bounding box of each named geometry.
+Rigid body geometry must be a box.
+If the box shape cannot be determined, geometry bounding box is used.

 #### `fixtures: Object`